emirceyani/emirceyani.github.io/index.md

 <div class="intro-section">
   <p class="lead-text">
-    I am a fourth PhD student in Electrical Engineering at the Universoty of Southern California, working with <a href="https://www.avestimehr.com/" target="_blank">Prof. Salman Avestimehr</a>. .
-My research focuses on synergistic combination of computer vision and medical imaging to advance healthcare technologies by developing novel deep learning models for accelerated multi-contrast MRI synthesis, reconstruction and super-resolution as well as for the foremost computer vision problems utilizing supervised and unsupervised learning techniques.
+    I am a fourth year PhD student in Electrical Engineering at the Universoty of Southern California, working with <a href="https://www.avestimehr.com/" target="_blank">Prof. Salman Avestimehr</a>.
+My research focuses on the intersection of federated learning and graph machine learning.
+Recently, I have a keen interest in  <a href="https://www.youtube.com/watch?v=o0Ju9NQa5Ko" target="_blank">generative flow networks</a> and <a href="https://www.youtube.com/watch?v=nql000Lu_iE&t=19s" target="_blank">conformal prediciton</a>.
+I have been selected as a 2025 North America Finalist at <a href="https://www.qualcomm.com/research/university-relations/innovation-fellowship/2025-north-america" target="_blank">the Qualcomm Unnovation Fellowship</a>.
   </p>